sashite/sin.rb/README.md

 - **Rule-agnostic**: Independent of specific game mechanics
 - **Minimal overhead**: Single character per style-player combination
 - **Canonical representation**: Each style-player combination has exactly one SIN identifier
-- **Immutable**: All style instances are frozen and transformations return new objects
+- **Immutable**: All identifier instances are frozen and transformations return new objects
 - **Functional**: Pure functions with no side effects

 ## Related Specifications